-The credit risk of the Group is concentrated on trade and bills receivables from the Group's two largest customers at 31 December 2022 and 2021 amounted to approximately RMB147.3 million and approximately RMB112.7 million respectively, and accounted for approximately 38.1% and 40.1% of the Group's gross trade and bills receivables.
-In order to minimise the credit risk, the Directors continuously monitor the level of exposure by frequent review of the financial condition and credit quality of its customers to ensure that prompt actions will be taken to lower exposure.
+The credit risk of the Group is concentrated on trade and bills receivables from the Group's two largest customers at 31 December 2023 and 2022 amounted to approximately RMB149.9 million and approximately RMB147.3 million respectively, and accounted for approximately 32.2% and 38.1% of the Group's gross trade and bills receivables.
+In order to minimise the credit risk, the Directors continuously monitor the level of exposure by frequent review of the public financial information and credit quality of its customers to ensure that prompt actions will be taken to lower exposure.
+The two largest customers of the Group are listed companies in the PRC and Hong Kong, and both of them have good past credit repayment history and records with the Group.